flakeparadigm/livereact/server/README.md

-# Live-React Web-socket / API server
+# Live React Web-socket / API server

 This subdirectory contains everything needed to run the web/web-socket server to route reactions via a public web API to web-socket clients.